JamieS56/Milestone-Project-1/README.md

 * "As a passionate dolphin lover I want to be able to donate easily and simply without having to fill out lots of forms to help out."
 * "As someone who is studying Marine biology I want to learn ways in which I can help the oceans in an easy format."
 * "As someone who is looking to set up a charity drive I want to be able to find the most effective ways to raise money."
-* "As someone who lives near the sea I would like to know if any events are taking place near me and if I can attend."
 * "As someone who isnt' good with the internet i would like to be able to easily find out how to contact Save the Seas and find out more via a newsletter or phone call."